-We first examine the potential predictability of SIE{AO} (Fig. 1), based on the lagged auto-correlation coefficients, which is called the persistence forecast.
-The lagged correlations with the observations (Ishii et al. (2006) and Ishii and Kimoto (2009)) decrease within the first few months for all of the start months, and those originating between January and June subsequently rise again in the winter (November through March).
+We first examine the potential predictability of SIE{AO} (Fig. 1), based on the lagged auto-correlation coefficients, which is the skill of the persistence forecast.
+The lagged correlations with the observations (Ishii et al., 2006; Ishii and Kimoto, 2009) decrease within the first few months for all of the start months, and those originating between January and June subsequently rise again in the winter (November through March).
 Significant skill in the control run is obtained for greater lead times than in the observations, which is consistent with previous studies (e.g., Blanchard-Wrigglesworth et al., 2011b; Day et al., 2014b).
-As for the SIE in the Northern Hemisphere (Fig. S1a), the correlation patterns are similar those in Day et al. (2014b), except for a lead time of one month for May which may be due to difference in observations (Fig. S1d).
-However, reemergence in winter is weaker than that for SIE{AO}.
-This is because SIE{AO} exclude other regions contributing to the winter sea ice variability.
+For the SIE in the Northern Hemisphere (Fig. S1a), the correlation patterns are similar to those in Day et al. (2014b), except for a lead time of one month for May which may be due to differences in the observational time period (Fig. S1d).
+However, the reemergence in winter is weaker than that for SIE{AO}.
+This is because the winter SIE{AO} variability is dominated by changes in the Barents and GIN Seas, which have long persistence timescales relative to other regions of winter sea ice variability.

-We next evaluate the SIE{AO} prediction skill (Figs. 2a and 2b), with the anomaly correlation coefficient (ACC) and the root-mean-square error (RMSE) between the detrended observations and the hindcasts (e.g., Wang et al., 2013).
-In the hindcasts started from July 1st, the ACC for September is statistically significant and exceeds that of the persistence forecast, suggesting that September SIEAO can be dynamically predicted from the previous July (ACC is 0.79).
-Although the significance of the ACC is borderline, the results suggest September SIE{AO} is potentially predictable from April 1st (ACC is 0.37), which is consistent with the results of Peterson et al. (2015).
-The ACC is also significant for the winter SIE{AO}, in particular for December, except for the hindcasts started from April 1st, indicating the potential use of dynamical forecasts up to 11 months ahead (ACC is 0.42).
-The RMSE for all hindcasts is larger throughout the melting and early freezing seasons (July-October), before smaller values in November-June.
-These seasonal changes in the RMSE are consistent with past studies (e.g., Tietsche et al., 2014).
-The time series of September SIE{AO} shows that both the assimilation and hindcasts capture the observed interannual variability, although the model underestimates the variability in the mid- to late 1980s and in the extreme year 2007 (Fig. 2c).
-The observed SIE{AO} in December is contained within the ensemble spread, excluding the mid-1980s (Fig. 2d).
-We also show the same figure as Fig. 2 in Fig. S2, except that the detrended sea ice extent anomaly is calculated in the Northern Hemisphere.
-The lower ACC at the short lead time for the hindcasts started from January and April (Fig. S2a) may be due to the lower ACC and higher RMSE for sea ice concentration in the Sea of Okhotsk, the Bering Sea, and the Labrador Sea (not shown).
+We next evaluate the SIE ${AO}$ prediction skill (Figs. 2a and 2b), with the anomaly correlation coefficient (ACC) and the root-mean-square error (RMSE) between the detrended observations and the hindcasts (e.g., Wang et al., 2013).
+Here, the RMSE values are normalized by the standard deviation of each month.
+In the hindcasts started from July 1st, the ACC for September is statistically significant and exceeds that of the persistence forecast, suggesting that September SIE ${AO}$ can be dynamically predicted from the previous July (ACC = 0.79).
+Although the significance of the ACC is borderline, the results suggest that September SIE ${AO}$ is potentially predictable from April 1st (ACC = 0.37), which is consistent with the results of Peterson et al. (2015).
+The ACC is also significant for the winter SIE ${AO}$, in particular for December, except for the hindcasts started from April 1st, indicating the potential use of dynamical forecasts up to 11 months ahead (ACC = 0.42).
+The RMSE values for the first several lead months are smaller than the standard deviation for all hindcasts.
+The time series of September SIE ${AO}$ shows that both the assimilation and hindcasts capture the observed interannual variability, although the model underestimates the variability in the mid-1980s and mid-1990s (Fig. 2c).
+The observed SIE ${AO}$ in December is contained within the ensemble spread, excluding the mid-1980s (Fig. 2d).
+We also show the same figure as Fig. 2 in Fig. S2, except that the detrended sea ice extent anomaly is calculated for the Northern Hemisphere.
+The lower ACC at short lead times for the hindcasts started from January and April (Fig. S2a) may be due to the lower ACC and higher RMSE for sea ice concentration in the Sea of Okhotsk, the Bering Sea, and the Labrador Sea (not shown).
 The RMSE values in winter are large (Fig. S2b) compared to Fig. 2b because SIE{AO} does not include the area where sea ice variability is large.
 The difference between Fig. 2d and Fig. S2d is also due to the effect of the domain choice.